antoniofull/antoniofullone.com/_posts/2018-10-01-escuchame-y-vive-feliz-by-mario-salas.markdown

 ---
 layout: post
+headtitle:  "Escuchame y vive Feliz.
+A book by Mario Salas."
+description: "Written by Mario Salas, Gran Maestro de la orden RosaCruz of latin America"
 title:  Escuchame y vive feliz - by Mario Salas
 date:   2018-01-09 10:30:00
 categories: reading
+metatag: "books, rosa cruz, mario salas, happiness, spirituality, escuchame y vive feliz"
 image:  "escuchame-y-vive-feliz-mario-salas.jpg"
 imageDesc: "Escuchame y Vive Feliz, by Mario Salas.
 A book full of wisdom, peace and love"
 ---

 <span class="first-letter">A</span>s you can guess from the title, this book is in Spanish.
 I wish I could translate it butI do not have any contact with the family or editor of this book.

-Anyway if you are learning spanish it would be a good exercise.
+Anyway if you are learning Spanish it would be a good exercise.
 The book uses a very simple language, and this is what I really like about it.

 It is written by **Mario Salas**, which was one of the **Gran Maestro of the Hispano/America lodge of the Rosicrucian**.
 But don't worry you don't need to be a **Rosicrucian** neither be religious to read this book.